 Great Forester River Catchment Water Management Plan Review and Amendment Project: Water-related values (258Kb

 The figure below summarises the values that were raised during the workshop.
-Identification of Aboriginal heritage values for the catchment still needs to be done.

 Several studies and assessments have been undertaken to gain a better understanding of the important freshwater ecosystem values in the catchment: